Children and Parenting Orders FAQs

 Australian family law considers the best interests of children are met when:

 - Children are protected from physical violence, harm, abuse, neglect or violence;

 - Children have the benefit of having a meaningful relationship with both parents;

 - Parents fulfil their duties and meet their parental responsibilities.

-What does the Family Court consider when deciding what are the child’s best interests?
+What does the Family Court consider when deciding what is the child’s best interests?

-The Family Court have “primary” and “additional” considerations, which consider things such as:
+The Family Court also has “primary” and “additional” considerations, which consider things such as: